saschagrunert/webapp.rs/README.md

 - A container runtime, like [podman](https://podman.io)

 The app consist of a frontend and a backend.
-For getting started with hacking, the backend can tested via `make run-backend`, whereas the frontend can be tested with `make run-frontend`.
+For getting started with hacking, the backend can be tested via `make run-backend`, whereas the frontend can be tested with `make run-frontend`.
 You can adapt the application configuration within `Config.toml` if needed.